cubevn/cubevn.github.io/3.n/document/guides/coding.md

 ### Rules

-* URL：Không thêm / vào cuối URL
+* URL：not append / at the end of URL
   + `https://example.com`
   + `https://example.com/product`
   + `https://example.com/product/new`